arrrgr/customer-feedback-survey-app/README.md

 Again, quite self explanatory thanks to the comments.
 When intent __”how_are_you”__ is recognized, the platform says “I’m well, thank you!” (note that I’m using __`#sayText`__, not __`#say`__ here.
 This means I can type up the text right in the node and don’t have to refer to the phrase map).
 Then it goes back to the node from which it was so rudely interrupted and repeats the phrase that Dasha pronounced after which the user initiated the digression.
 If you provide alternative phrasing in your phrase map, Dasha will use it.

 And there you go.
-If you follow these instructions you will have built a basic customer feedback survey conversational AI app.
-Just in case you haven’t visited yet, here is the link to the source code in the [GitHub repository](https://github.com/arrrgr/customer-feedback-survey) again.
+If you follow these instructions you will have built a basic customer feedback survey conversational AI app..

 If this tutorial was helpful, do let me know in [Dasha developer community](https://community.dasha.ai) or at arthur@dasha.ai.
 If it was hard to understand, please do the same.
 Good luck and godspeed!